 Upper Hammond is primarily comprised of residential, single family lots with a few larger, multi-family buildings.
-Lots are standard to large in size with many homes typically small and modest in size, particularly in the Heritage Character Area (HCA).
+Lot sizes generally range from 610m2 to over 890m2 with many homes typically small and modest in size, particularly in the Heritage Character Area (HCA).
 Lots within the Village Commercial Area vary in size from slightly smaller and slightly larger than the nearby residential lots.
 The curve of the railway line has also created some irregular shaped residential and commercial lots.
 Residential lots outside of the HCA tend to be larger, although some are smaller and narrower.